For more program videos please visit 'Our Story''

 DPT Curriculum Summary

 The curriculum consists of 111 semester hours of coursework offered in eight consecutive semesters, that begins by building a strong foundation of knowledge in the movement sciences and progresses to more complex applied clinical science and reasoning.
 Students attend classes full-time at the College of Health & Human Sciences building or the Biltmore Park Instructional Site.
-Just as a physical therapist must acknowledge the whole patient—not simply a set of presenting symptoms—we honor each student and encourage his or her unique personal and professional development by implementing a variety of learning styles.
+Just as a physical therapists must acknowledge the whole patient—not simply a set of presenting symptoms—we honor each student and encourage his or her unique personal and professional development by implementing a variety of learning styles.